uniclogs/uniclogs-stationd/README.md

 # return status for polarization of VHF amplifier
 vhf polarization status

-# returns status for all components of every device
+# returns status for all components of UHF amplifier
-status
+uhf status
 ```

 Supported Commands: